-Finding the Best Retirement Income Streams
+3 Investments for the Best Retirement Income Streams

 When you think about the best retirement income streams, your primary interest will be in dependability.
 There is no use putting your money into a regular income stream if you don’t know if it will come through for you each month.

-The second criteria for a desirable income stream is longevity.
-If a financial instrument will provide you quality returns for a year or two, it is simply not something to entertain for your retirement years.
+The second criterion for a desirable income stream is longevity.
+If a financial instrument will provide you with quality returns for a year or two, it is simply not something to entertain for your retirement years.
 It won’t even be around that long.

 Here is our list of some of the best income sources to take advantage of for your retirement plan.

-1. Stocks with a high dividend yield can be one of the best retirement income streams
+1. Stocks with a high dividend yield

 While finding a place in the stock market that is genuinely considered safe from volatility is rare, there is nothing safer in the world of stocks than a strong company that pays consistently high dividends.